Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 7.3.5 The ignore element

 Packages can be explicitly marked to be ignored for installation inside a packages collection.
-This useful to exclude certain packages from being installed when using patterns with patternType="plusRecommended" as shown in the following example:
+This can be used to exclude certain packages from being installed when using patterns with patternType="plusRecommended" as shown in the following example:

 <packages type="image" patternType="plusRecommended">